-How NOT to get the Flu on an Airplane Flight
+How to Avoid Catching the Flu or Germs on an Airplane

-Unless you want to wear a bio-hazard suit, here is a list of what you can do to avoid catching the Flu on an airplane.
+Unless you want to wear a bio-hazard suit, here is a list of what you can do to avoid catching the Flu or Germs on an airplane.

 According to National Air Traffic Controllers Association resources, there are an average 26,527 passenger flights per day and 5,000 aircraft in the sky at any given time over the United States.